Next ASA Meeting

 STUDENTS MEET MEMBERS FOR LUNCH (SMMfL)

 A student in the SMMfL program meets one-on-one with an ASA member over lunch during the ASA meeting.
 The purpose is to encourage students, as they embark on their acoustical careers, to network with more senior members.
 Each lunch pairing is arranged to ensure a good match between the student’s and member’s acoustical interests.
 Each participant pays for his/her own meal.
-Students who wish to participate should check the SMMfL check box in the on-line printed registration form.
+Students who wish to participate should check the SMMfL check box in the on-line or printed registration form.
 They will be contacted later for additional information to assist with the matching process.
 The Students Meet Members for Lunch program is sponsored by the Committee on Education in Acoustics.

 OTHER INFORMATION FOR STUDENTS